Skip to content

 10+ +20% (capped)

-Coordination bonus is a flat addition to the formation attack modifier.
-It rewards investment in fleet size without making 50-ship blobs trivially dominant.
+Coordination bonus rewards investment in fleet size without making 50-ship blobs trivially dominant.

 Battle resolution (fleet vs fleet)